 A basic tenet of the creative process is transformation: the altering of reality so that the artist’s expression can exist as something new altogether.
 I believe that one of the essential functions of art is to make the familiar appear somehow unfamiliar, to make reality a little strange.
-As a painter I am attracted to common objects and the stories their visual relationships can tell.
-Through the process of studying objects and contemplating the potential found in their relationships, I have come to appreciate the fact that objects themselves have the power to absorb and reveal both human and divine demeanor.
+As a painter I am attracted to common objects and the stories their visual relationships can portray.
+As I study and interpret seemingly simple forms I am continually reminded that beauty and mystery can be found in anything if one takes the time to look for, and appreciate, what might be revealed.
+In contemplating such potential, I have come to appreciate the fact that objects themselves have the power to absorb and reveal both human and divine demeanor.
 I like that connection.

-I am attracted to the mystery and transformative power of metaphor.
-In my early investigations my attention was primarily focused on the beautiful elegance and refined delicacy of a simple silver bowl and the stories its attributes can convey.
-The bowl intrigues me as a stimulating, playful, and technically challenging subject to paint.
-Unpretentious in design, yet complex in its fascinating visual surface, I appreciate its historical tradition as well as its innate symbolic evocation of purity, refinement, and redemption.
-Often given as a trophy or prize for a notable accomplishment, the physical existence of this vessel has been tempered by fire, and through that ordeal stands redeemed.
-As I gaze at this vessel I see these distinctive physical and symbolic qualities as a compelling parallel to the characteristics of Christian faith.
-The attributes of both are eternal and enduring, mysterious and profound, joyful and abiding.
+For many years I have been enticed by the transformative power of metaphor.
+During this time I have come to admire the beautiful elegance, refined delicacy and humble function of a simple silver bowl and the potential its attributes offer.
+This bowl first intrigues me as a stimulating, playful, and technically challenging subject to paint.
+Unpretentious in design, yet complex in its fascinating visual surface, I appreciate the historical tradition of this bowl as well as its symbolic evocation of purity, refinement, and redemption.
+Initially crafted as a commemorative object, and often given as a trophy or prize for some notable accomplishment, the physical existence of this vessel has been tempered by fire, and stands redeemed.
+But even in its redemptive state the vessel can succumb to tarnish if it is neglected or unused.
+So, as I study this vessel I see these distinctive physical and symbolic qualities as a compelling parallel to the characteristics of our own spiritual existence.
 The essence of this vessel is its openness.
-It waits to be used, and at times seems to be filled with a distinct but indefinable presence.
+It is ready and waiting to be used, and at times seems to be filled with a distinct, but indefinable presence.